Email Processing in Lua

 templates_dir

-Path to a directory, where the repacking template is stored.
-The path is relative referring to a path specified in the configuration file (TemplatesDir parameter).
-The default value is "milter" (that is, templates from the milter subdirectory will be used).
+Path to a directory where a repacking template is stored.
+The path is relative referring to the path specified in the configuration file (the TemplatesDir parameter).
+The default value is "milter" (that is, templates from the milter subdirectory are used).

 String